Phenanth/VueSite/README.md

 Also optimized the router so when login or register is clicked, the page will instantly jump to the target webpage.

 I think I will try to connect database and store the users tomorrow. if I have extra time, I will also do some optimizations in the vuex.

+2018-05-10

+Started work on the database, connected with it.